Safe and Toxic Plant Lists

 Snow drop

-Spurges (pencil tree, snow on mtn, candabra, crown of thorns)
+Spurges (pencil tree, snow on mountain, candabra, crown

 Star of Bethlehem